aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

 Training custom computer vision models with custom datasets is a crucial aspect of building computer vision solutions.
 PeekingDuck simplifies this process by eliminating the need for writing boilerplate code.
-In this section, we will explore the key features of the training pipeline and provide a guide on getting started.
+In this section, we will explore the key features of the training pipeline and provide a guide to get started.
 Subsequent sections will demonstrate how to train your own model using your specific data by customizing the training parameters.